conservationtechlab/dencam/README.md

 The DenCam user interface is through the PiTFT screen.
 It does not use the touchscreen functionality of the screen: the screen itself is only used for display and the top two physical buttons beside the screen are used for control.
-DenCam will start on the Recording Page.
-The top button will advance the display through a series of status
+DenCam will start on the OffPage, which is in the middle of our traversal, and booted into automatically for power saving purposes.The top button will advance the display through a series of status pages:
-pages:

 * Networking Information Page
 * Recording Status Page